mahm0ud-hamed/EmbeddedLinux/embeddedLinux/embLinux-notes/init-process/README.md

 ```
 in inttab for system v

-node:runlevel: app
+node:runlevel: action : app -> this called node
-:s:sysinit:rcS -> will parse rcS file which mount  proc , sys and go to run level which  select in rcS init 2 run on runlevel 2
+:s:sysinit:rcS -> will parse rcS file which mount  proc , sys and go to run level which  select in rcS ->init 2 run on runlevel 2

 :1: wait : rc
 :2: wait :rc
 -> we run rc in each level becouse it was check for workiing level
-it can formated as :1 2 3 4 5 : rc
+it can formated as :1 2 3 4 5 : wait :rc

 change runnig mode will not run sysinit again it will got to wait  direct